The machine seem to be leaking / consumes too much gas / has a too weak gas flow. Why?

 Why is the lever making a click sound before gas comes out into the water bottle?

-If you experience a click just before gas comes down into the bottle, this click is normal and comes from the cylinder and not from the machine.
+This click is normal and comes from the cylinder and not from the machine.
 This is because you are using an old Sodastream cylinder. that has a small pin or ball-shaped pin, instead of a bigger plate shaped pin.
 These cylinders don’t open as smoothly as the ones with a bigger plate.
 The cylinders with small pins go pretty deep until they release gas, so make sure to screw these cylinders tightly into the machine.

 I don’t get good carbonation despite pumping up and down with the lever.
 Why?

 With a lot of competitor machines you build up the pressure in the bottle by pumping a few times until you hear the buzz, and after that you will swing out the bottle to release the gas.
 Our machine works differently.
-You should push down the lever and HOLD IT DOWN until you hear the valve go off.
+You should push down the lever and hold it down until you hear the valve go off.
 Then slowly release the lever and it will automatically release the gas without needing to swing out the bottle.
 If you pump up and down the lever instead of holding it down, you will release the gas everytime you lift the handle and therefore the pressure will never be able to build up inside the bottle, leading to no bubbles.
 Please watch the instructional video here if you want to see this in action.

 Can I wash the bottle in the dishwasher?